-The fee payment deadline for Spring 2019 was Friday, March 15th.
-The deadline to pay your fees to avoid loss of student status is Friday, April 19th.
+The fee payment deadline for Fall 2019 was Monday, September 16th.
+The deadline to pay your fees to avoid loss of student status is Friday, October 18th.

 *If you are a doctoral student supported by a fellowship, or employed as a GSR or Teaching Assistant, please enroll in courses prior to the fee payment deadline to ensure your tuition and fees are processed.*

 It’s that time of year – the 5th Annual Social Ecology Poster Session!

 Like last year, the purpose of the Poster Session is twofold: